Showing 1 - 1 OF 1

 211 San Diego offers resource referrals 24 hours a day, 7 days a week, serving as your free, confidential one-stop service for community, health and disaster-related resources.
 Simply dial 211 from a landline telephone.
 From a cellphone or phone on a military installation, dial 858-300-1211.

 211 provides access to more than 2,000 agencies to provide the assistance you need, in or around San Diego.
-For more information, call the numbers provided or visit the 211 website.
+For more information, call or visit 211 website.